Jastiyn/Java-Codes/README.md

 # Java-Codes
-A compilation of Java laboratory activities and practice exercises showcasing fundamental programming concepts and problem-solving skills.
+A compilation of Java laboratory activities and projects showcasing fundamental programming concepts and problem-solving skills.